dpsproservices/SampleSlicer/README.md

 # Setup raw recording files and folders

 Copy paste or move all your raw recordings into a folder.
-Create the secomnd folder where the sliced sample files will be output into.
+Create the second folder where the sliced sample files will be output into.

 # How to run